How to Setup and Secure UniFi VLAN

 • IoT devices – VLAN 40

 The guest VLAN is a bit different from the other VLANs because UniFi will automatically create the necessary firewall rules for the guest network.
-All you have to do is mark the network as a guest network type.
+All you have to do is Isolate the network in the network settings.

 So in the steps below, we will create the guest network, with the correct settings, but further on I will use the IoT VLAN as an example.